 It’s not about driving huge changes but rather introducing micro-practices into an ecosystem that build momentum toward reciprocal and deeper partnerships.
 And it’s these kinds of family-school partnerships that make learning possible!

 5 habits for effective family-school partnerships

-Drawing on their immense expertise in family engagement, Honig and Webster identified a series of high quality practices to help educators begin building those habits of partnership.
+Drawing on their immense expertise in family engagement, Honig and Webster identified a series of high quality practices to support educators building those habits of partnership.
 Let’s take a closer look at five of these habits and ways to bring them to life — through existing, commonly used family engagement strategies in schools.

-#1: Building the Habit of Reflection
+#1: Building the habit of reflection

 From the moment a parent first sets foot on campus, educators begin building that parent’s trust in their school.
 But even the best strategies for equitable family engagement take time and consistency to unlock that family capacity to bolster their student’s development and academic success.